 The scheme allows you to defer payment of the required student contribution for your tuition fees.
 Repayment is made once your salary meets or exceeds the minimum threshold.
 The loan is then repaid as a percentage of your wage.

 FEE-HELP is a loan available to eligible students enrolled in a fee-paying place.
 A fee-paying place is one for which the university does not receive any government funding and therefore you are required to pay the full course cost.
 This is where FEE-HELP can assist you.
-See if you are eligible and complete an eCAF (Commonwealth Assistance Form) form to apply.
+See if you are eligible and complete an eCAF (Commonwealth Assistance Form) via OASIS to apply.

 The SA-HELP scheme provides financial assistance towards paying your Student Services and Amenities Fee which helps fund a wide range of non-academic services and amenities such as campus activities, extended cafe hours during teaching weeks and increased sporting opportunities.

 The loan can pay for some or all of the fee and can be added to your accumulated HELP debt.

 Visit the StudyAssist website for more information about loans to assist with your course fees.

 Curtin students may be eligible for financial assistance from Centrelink.
 You must be an Australian resident, studying full time but your case will be assessed according to your circumstances.
 There are several services you may be able to claim:

 - Youth and Student Allowance (if you’re 24 or younger)

 - Abstudy (if you’re an Aboriginal or Torres Strait Islander Australian)